WeLoveSquad/squad-server-info-discord-bot/README.md

 - `/add-server <server-address>`
   - Adds a server to the bot.
 The bot will query server information from that server and show that information in an embed in a configured text channel
   - Example: `/add-server 45.91.103.14:27165`
-- `/remove-server <server-address>`
+- `/remove-server <server-position>`
   - Removes a server from the bot.
-The server information of that server will not be shown anymore
+The server information of that server will not be shown anymore.
+The position corresponds to the order of the servers in the message by the bot and can also be seen at the bottom left of the embed.
-  - Example: `/remove-server 45.91.103.14:27165`
+  - Example: `/remove-server 1`

 The `server-address` has to contain the IP and Query-Port of the Squad server in the form of `IP:Port`.
 IP and Query-Port of a server can be found on [BattleMetrics.](https://www.battlemetrics.com)